haghard/docker-compose-akka-cluster/README.md

    belonging to that specific subset of key space (a range of all possible hash values).
 Sometimes this may mean, that we miss a node at first try because cluster state is changing, and more hops need to apply.
 Although `Apache Cassandra` and `ScyllaDB` is known for using this approach, it is a source of many errors.

-In this project, although the `RingMaster` holds a distributed hash table of hashed keys, it's also deployed as cluster singleton.
+In this project, although the `RingMaster` holds a distributed hash table of hashed keys, it's also deployed as cluster singleton, so it's a combination of 2 and 3.

 ### Implementation idea (Sharding and Replication)